-The sample dashboard below (Sample012) brings together all the previous discussions on Samples 001 to 011.
+The sample dashboard below (Sample012) brings together all the previous discussions from Samples 001 to 011.

 Total retirement income built up so far